Other Events

 MIRIAM FOOTER, Director, 1st Assistant Director

-As a proud member of the Directors Guild of America, Miriam has honed a reputation for exceptional leadership on set and seamless coordination in fast-paced environments
+Miriam is a proud member of the Directors Guild of America.
+She has a reputation for exceptional leadership on set and seamless coordination in a fast-paced environment.

-Her extensive experience includes managing day-to-day shoot logistics, ensuring creative vision alignment, and supporting directors through all phases of production, from planning to wrap.
+Her expertise includes managing day-to-day shoot logistics, ensuring creative vision alignment between all parties, and supporting directors through all phases of production.

 RENNY GRAMES Producer, Actor